-- User Experience: a well-structured link makes it easier for visitors to understand what the content of a certain page is.
-This can contribute to greater traffic towards your pages.
+- User Experience: a well-structured link makes it easier for visitors to understand the content of a certain page.
+This can contribute to greater traffic toward your pages.

 - Linkbuilding: When you share links to your pages on different sites, the indexing algorithm gives an advantage to easily eligible and keyword-based permalinks.

 For optimal results, you should also edit your permalink slug component.
 Also, you should know how to insert links to your posts.